markhofmeijer/nextjs-typescript-tailwind-starter/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `pages/index.js`.
+You can start editing the page by modifying `pages/index.tsx`.
 The page auto-updates as you edit the file.

 ## Learn More

-To learn more about Next.js, take a look at the following resources:
+To learn more, take a look at the following resources:

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.
+- [TypeScript Documentation](https://www.typescriptlang.org/docs/) - learn TypeScript with the official docs.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!
+- [Tailwind CSS Documentation](https://tailwindcss.com/docs) - learn Tailwind the way that best matches your learning style.

-## Deploy on Vercel
+- [ESLint User Guide](https://eslint.org/docs/user-guide/) - intended for those who wish to use ESLint as an end-user.

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/import?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
+- [ESLint Developer Guide](https://eslint.org/docs/developer-guide/) - intended for those who wish to contribute code to or create their own rules for ESLint.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+- [Prettier Documentation](https://prettier.io/docs/en/) - learn Prettier with the official docs.